ZahraFarhadi19/Dataquest.io_projects/Visualizing The Gender Gap In College Degrees/Readme.md

 End with an example of getting some data out of the system or using it for a little demo

-## Running the tests
+## Process

-Explain how to run the automated tests for this system
+Since the data was already cleaned, we could start with analysis and visualizations right away.
+However, we used info() method to make sure all the types were matched.

 ### Break down into end to end tests